crate/crate/blackbox/docs/sql/statements/copy-to.rst

 If no scheme is given (e.g.: '/path/to/dir') the default uri-scheme ``file://`` will be used.

-If the s3 scheme is used without specifying any credentials an attempt is made to read these information from the AWS_ACCESS_KEY_ID and AWS_SECRET_KEY environment variables.
-In addition to that the Java System properties aws.accessKeyId and aws.secretKey are also used as a fallback.

 ..
 NOTE::

    A ``secretkey`` provided by Amazon Web Service can contain characters such